PraktikumSoftwareEntwicklung/documentation/setupInstructions.md

 2. Create docker container like described in [Setup Dockercontainer & Jenkins](setupDockercontainerJenkins.md)
   2.1.
 Create docker images from the provided dockerfiles
   2.2.
 Create docker network for use of proxy
   2.3.
-Create folder and set permissions for user 1500 for the cache and the buildfiles
+Create folder and set permissions for user 1500 for the cache and the buildfiles (set quota if needed)
   2.4.
 Add volume mounts for the jenkins container \[1\]
   2.5.
 Other jenkins container config adaptions \[2\]
   2.6.
 Start container